What is Playing with FIRE About?

 From the Perspective of a Woman

-After watching the film, I thought it showcased some of the more difficult things regarding FIRE, such as how hard it can be to talk about money even with your own spouse.
+After watching the Playing with FIRE documentary, I thought it showcased some of the more difficult things regarding the FIRE movement.
+It showed how hard it can be to talk about money even with your own spouse.
 The film tried to capture the couple’s difficult conversations even when they barely felt comfortable talking with each other, let alone on camera.

 They discussed how they had been following in the same old footsteps of everyone else and it wasn’t making them happy.
 Although it took a little bit of convincing, Taylor finally saw that the big beach house and the fancy car wasn’t making her happy.